Written by Shannon,

 When you are trying to make this decision, there are a few key considerations that may help steer you in the right direction.

-If any of the following apply to you to the extent that they are interfering with your life, this is a good indication that you may benefit from seeing a psychiatrist:
+If any of the following apply to you to the extent that they are interfering with your life, this is a good indication that you may benefit from seeing a psychiatrist or pyschiatric provider:

-- You struggle with disproportionate anger, rage, or resentment
+- You struggle with disproportionate anger, frustration, or resentment.

-Seeing a psychiatrist may help improve your quality of life by allowing you to address your mental health difficulties and learn more about yourself, but you should keep in mind that it takes time to see real improvements, so patience is key.
+Seeing a psychiatric provider may help improve your quality of life by allowing you to address your mental health difficulties and learn more about yourself, but you should keep in mind that it takes time to see real improvements, so patience is key.

 Psychiatrists are medical doctors that specialize in the diagnosis, treatment, and prevention of emotional, mental, and behavioral difficulties, and they are well-equipped to address both short-term and long-term issues.
 Because psychiatrists are medical doctors, they are able to prescribe medications as well as diagnose illnesses and disorders.
-Psychologists are more so focused on the therapy portion of treatment, offering talk therapy and strategies to overcome obstacles.
+Psychiatric providers are also trained and licensed to diagnose and prescribe medication too.
+Psychologists are more so focused on the therapy portion of treatment, offering evidence-based therapy and strategies to overcome obstacles.

 When it comes to deciding whether or not it is time to seek out help for your mental health needs, there are some key factors to take into consideration, such as feelings of stress, hopelessness, fatigue, disproportionate anger, anxious or intrusive thoughts, apathy, or loss of motivation.
 These kinds of feelings are generally a good indication that treatment may be highly beneficial for you, and seeing a professional can help you understand what else may be able to help.

-When it comes to quality psychiatric care, Brightside is here to help you with our evidence-based therapy, medication, and other science-backed approaches.
+When it comes to quality mental health care, Brightside is here to help you with our evidence-based therapy, psychiatry with medication delivery, and other science-backed approaches.